Toronto my home

 Best part?
 Many of these culinary delights can be enjoyed at the numerous patios that keep popping up all over the city.
 We do love our patios here.

-Toronto is home to a number of sports team, with various track records behind them.
+Toronto is home to a number of sports teams, with various track records behind them.
 No matter how good or bad the team is, the fan base behind it is almost fanatical.
 We take our sports seriously here.
 We celebrate the victories and losses deeply, and usually through social media to let our collective feelings known.

-Every four years, as the Soccer World Cup rolls around, this place goes nuts.
+Every four years, as the FIFA World Cup rolls around, this place goes nuts.
 If you are ever in Toronto during this time you will see flags representing participating countries everywhere.
 On cars, balconies, jerseys and anywhere you can attach one.
 With each victory there is a party.
 No matter who wins, there is always a place to celebrate and you can guarantee a street closure at some point.
 Definitely not to be missed.

 The city has many sport teams and as I started writing this, I realized that this part deserves its own blog.
 After all, as a Torontonian, I take my sports seriously.
 To give you a quick preview, here is a list of professional sports teams in Toronto.